Course Content

 Task

-In the previous chapter, we implemented a system with two buttons, forward and backward, using the deprecated Stack data structure.
+In the previous chapter, you implemented a system with two buttons, forward and backward, using the obsolete Stack

 Try not to peek at the previous chapter and complete this task on your own—so to speak, "recode the code."
 This is also excellent practice with GitHub, which will be beneficial for you.